Winter Activities in RMNP

 As the first flakes of snow start to fall in the high country, Rocky Mountain National Park turns into a winter wonderland.
 The...read more

-If you have never been to Rocky Mountain National Park, we have some good news: the 100-year-old national park hasn't changed much.
+If you have never been to Rocky Mountain National Park, we have some good news: this national park hasn't changed much over the years.
 With its rolling tundra, stoic mountain peaks, glacier-carved valleys and abundant wildlife, the same things that made this place special in 1915 when it was declared a national park continue to make it special today.
 But with the park's staggering 416 square miles, it can seem a little daunting to know where to start.

 We have some more good news: we've compiled all the visitor info you need to make your first visit a breeze with this beginner's guide to Rocky Mountain National Park.